neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Constructs a random subgraph based on random walks with restarts.

+.. py:function:: gds.hdbscan.stats(G: Graph, **config: Any) -> Series[Any]

+    Hierarchical Density-Based Spatial Clustering of Applications with Noise

+.. py:function:: gds.hdbscan.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.hdbscan.stream(G: Graph, **config: Any) -> Series[Any]

+    Hierarchical Density-Based Spatial Clustering of Applications with Noise

+.. py:function:: gds.hdbscan.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.hits.mutate(G: Graph, **config: Any) -> Series[Any]

     Hyperlink-Induced Topic Search (HITS) is a link analysis algorithm that rates nodes.